francois2metz/mercure/README.md

 Parameters:

-* url: the url of the sound
+* url: (required) the url of the sound
+* token: (required) the token which protect the API
-* callback: the call-back url called at then end of the download
+* callback: (optional) the call-back url called at then end of the download

 Status: